“When Am I Eligible to Retire?”

 Or perhaps you’re close to being eligible for a better set of rules – but you won’t know that unless you fully understand all of the choices.

 For example: What if you’re currently planning on retiring with 20 years of service at age 61 1/2?
 Would you stay another 6 months in order to get the 10% bonus on your pension?
 Maybe… maybe not – but I think it’s always better to know your full options before you make your decision.

 Another example might be if you’re thinking about separating from service before your eligible to retire.
 Maybe you have 9 years of service, and you’re a year away from your MRA.
 If you go out now – it’s true that you can do a deferred retirement – but you should know that if you stick it out one more year and separate you could go out on a postponed retirement which has the huge bonus of picking up FEHB again in retirement.
 But you can’t make that choice if you don’t know your options.

 FERS Retirement eligibility rules can be overwhelming – but they’re a critical part of your retirement plan.
-If you’re thinking about retirement, you’ll want to sign up for our monthly E-Zine Newsletter.
-Each month we send out a new and original article on important concepts that will help you plan your federal retirement.
+If you’re thinking about retirement, you’ll want to sign up for our 3 Critical Concepts Workshop.

 We seen the mistakes that people (and even some professionals!) can make, and we want to help you avoid them.
 Click the button below to learn more.

 ✗ Expecting pension check to arrive in 30 days after retiring

 ✗ Not knowing the difference between SCD vs. RSCD

 ✗ Getting bad advice